dmdequin/DataVisualization_RockClimbing/README.md

 ## Description

-For an in-depth description of the project please see [Report.pdf](https://github.com/dmdequin/DataVisualization_RockClimbing/blob/main/SubmittedFiles/Report.pdf).
+For an in-depth description of the project please see the accompanying [Report](https://github.com/dmdequin/DataVisualization_RockClimbing/blob/main/SubmittedFiles/Report.pdf).

 ## Getting Started